 Will I receive instruction on how to support my dog’s treatment at home?

 An important part of PUP’s approach to treatment is owner instruction.
 The team approach is crucial to a dog’s recovery and health.
 Owner instruction is individualized by the dog’s needs, your capabilities, and other plan considerations.
 You will be taught appropriate activities like strengthening exercises, massage and stretches.
 Rehabilitation is not effective if there is no carry through at home, so we count on our owners to be a crucial part of the team in order to expedite recovery.
-PUP will provide forms and/or written material to accompany verbal instruction, and videoing and photos are always encouraged.
+PUP will provide videos, photos, forms and/or written material to accompany verbal instruction.